Sign In Register

 Is Sharon a Good Place to Live?

-Based on current data, Sharon receives an overall livability score of 2.0 out of 5.0, earning a grade of C. Key strengths include low unemployment, affordable housing, high health insurance coverage.
+Based on current data, Sharon receives an overall livability score of 2.2 out of 5.0, earning a grade of C. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include an elevated poverty rate.
 Sharon has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs